-A variety of other stakeholders, including regulators, investors, advisory firms, rating agencies, and customers, are establishing laws, regulations, expectations, and/or assessments reflecting their expectations for corporate practices related to climate change and other corporate responsibility matters.
-In August 2021, Mattel announced its goal to reduce absolute Scope 1 and Scope 2 GHG emissions 50% by 2030 (versus a 2019 baseline).
-Mattel has subsequently established additional goals related to sustainability matters.
-Such goals are based on Mattel management's current assumptions related to scientific or technological developments, carbon markets, the workforce and hiring market, and other matters that are subject to change in the future and which are outside of Mattel's control, as well as standards for measuring progress that are still in development, and subject to a number of significant risks and uncertainties.
-Mattel's efforts to be responsive to climate change, to reduce its carbon footprint, and regarding other sustainability matters cannot provide assurance that Mattel will successfully achieve its sustainability goals, that related costs may not be higher than expected, that proposed regulation or deregulation related to climate change and other sustainability matters will not be more aggressive than Mattel's measures and result in higher costs (or require additional resources), or that any investments Mattel makes in furtherance of achieving such goals will meet expectations for all stakeholders or any applicable binding or non-binding legal standards, any one of which could have an adverse effect on Mattel's financial condition, results of operations, or reputation.
+A variety of Mattel's stakeholders, including regulators, investors, advisory firms, rating agencies, and customers, are establishing laws, regulations, expectations, and/or assessments reflecting their varied and evolving expectations on corporate practices, including transparency, due diligence, and reporting related to sustainability matters, such as climate change, plastic use, human rights and/or labor standards, responsible sourcing, the recyclability or recoverability of packaging and products, human capital management, product safety and quality, and other sustainability matters.
+In particular, customers and consumers may continue to put a premium on purchasing products that are sustainably manufactured and packaged, and Mattel may need to incur additional costs in order to effectively source materials that are more sustainable.
+As Mattel's sustainability practices, stakeholder expectations, and voluntary and regulatory sustainability disclosure standards and policies continue to evolve, Mattel has developed, and may further develop, sustainability-related goals and disclosures in these areas.
+Current sustainability goals are based on Mattel management's current assumptions related to scientific or technological developments, carbon markets, and other matters that are subject to change in the future and which may be outside of Mattel's control, as well as standards for measuring progress that are still developing and subject to a number of significant risks and uncertainties.
+Mattel's efforts to be responsive to climate change, including to reduce its carbon footprint, and other sustainability matters, cannot provide assurance that Mattel will successfully achieve its sustainability goals, that related costs may not be higher than expected, that proposed regulation or deregulation related to climate change and other sustainability matters will not be more aggressive than Mattel's measures and result in higher costs (or require additional resources), or that any investments Mattel makes in furtherance of achieving such goals will meet expectations for all stakeholders or any applicable binding or nonbinding standards, any one of which could have an adverse effect on Mattel's financial condition, results of operations, reputation, or stock price.
+In addition, Mattel's efforts on these topics may harm its reputation or competitive position and negatively impact its ability to retain existing or attract new employees, customers, and business relationships.
+Further, being associated with activities by business partners or other affiliates that have or are perceived to have individual or cumulative adverse impacts on the climate, human rights, or other sustainability matters could negatively affect Mattel's reputation and impose additional costs.

-Climate-related litigation has increased in recent years, including claims involving the failure of organizations to mitigate their impacts on climate change, the failure of organizations to adapt to climate change, and the insufficiency of disclosure around material financial risks or inaccuracy of climate-related disclosure.
-Additionally, as consumers and customers continue to put an increased priority on purchasing products that are sustainably manufactured and packaged, Mattel may need to incur increased costs in order to effectively source materials that are more sustainable, as well as increased costs for additional transparency, due diligence, and reporting.
-If Mattel's sustainability practices do not meet, or are not viewed as meeting, investor or other stakeholder expectations and standards (which are continually evolving and may emphasize different priorities than the ones Mattel chooses to focus on), or if Mattel does not or appears not to achieve its sustainability goals, then investors, consumers, and other stakeholders could lose confidence in Mattel and its brands, damaging Mattel's reputation and negatively impacting operations.
+Climate and other sustainability-related litigation has increased in recent years, such as claims involving the failure of organizations to mitigate their negative impacts on climate change, the failure of organizations to adapt to climate change, the insufficiency or inaccuracy of disclosure around climate or other sustainability-related risks, the failure to meet stated sustainability-related goals, or the failure to adequately meet standards regarding human rights and/or labor conditions.
+If Mattel's sustainability practices do not or are perceived to not meet or align with investor or other stakeholder expectations and standards (which are continually evolving and may disagree with or emphasize different priorities than the ones Mattel chooses to focus on), or if Mattel fails to achieve, is perceived to have failed to achieve or been delayed in achieving, its sustainability goals, it could negatively affect consumer or customer preference for Mattel's products, as well as expose Mattel to reputational harm or litigation.